 Example 1.15.
 You have n numbered boxes.
 How many ways are there to put k indistinguishable balls into them?
-Note tha "indistinguishable" means that we care only about how many balls go in each box; the balls themselves are identical.
+Note that "indistinguishable" means that we care only about how many balls go in each box; the balls themselves are identical.

 Solution.
-Convince yourself that you may count instead sequences consisting of k symbols that look like \bullet and n-1 symbols that look like |.
-The circles represent the balls and the vertical bars represent box-separators.
+Convince yourself that you may count instead sequences consisting of k symbols that look like stars \star and n-1 symbols that look like vertical bars |.
+The stars represent the balls and the vertical bars represent box-separators.
 Here is an example of a sequence of symbols and how it translates into balls in boxes:

-The number of such sequences of circles and bars is $\binom{n-1+k}{k}$, since we can view the problem as that of selecting k of the n-1+k symbols to be circles, and then the other n-1 symbols must be bars.

-The method that we have used to solve this problem is sometimes referred to as the "stars and bars" method (although we have used circles instead of stars), but at least one mathematician from the Midwest has suggested that it should be called the "cows and fences" method.
+The number of such sequences of stars and bars is $\binom{n-1+k}{k}$, since we can view the problem as that of selecting k of the n-1+k symbols to be stars, and then the other n-1 symbols must be bars.
+Not surprisingly, this way to solve the problem is often referred to as the Stars and Bars Method, but at least one mathematician from the Midwest has suggested that it should be called the "cows and fences" method!